The Maestro

 Right now you probably still make most quality calls manually.
 The next step is teaching the system what 'good' looks like so it can make those calls autonomously.

-Scale your quality bar without scaling your review timeAbout this persona type
+Scale your quality bar without scaling your review timeNot sure if you're the The Maestro?

 Axis 1 · Level